-RIM has announced its next generation mobile platform, called BlackBerry BBX, which will be the next OS used in RIM’s BlackBerry smartphones and tablets, and according to RIM BlackBerry BBX is a combination of RIM’s BlackBerry Platform and QNX.
+RIM has announced its next generation mobile platform, called BlackBerry BBX, which will be the next OS used in RIM’s BlackBerry smartphones and tablets.
+According to RIM, BlackBerry BBX is a combination of RIM’s BlackBerry Platform and QNX, aiming to deliver a seamless and powerful user experience.

-RIM has also announced that it will be updating its developer tools which includes the native SDK for the BlackBerry PlayBook, WebWorks for its smartphones and tablets and they have also announced a new developer Beta of BlackBerry PlayBook OS 2.0 which comes with support for Android apps.
+RIM has also announced that it will be updating its developer tools, which includes the native SDK for the BlackBerry PlayBook, WebWorks for its smartphones and tablets.
+They have also announced a new developer Beta of BlackBerry PlayBook OS 2.0, which comes with support for Android apps.
+This update is expected to make it easier for developers to create and port applications across different BlackBerry devices, enhancing the overall ecosystem.

 BBX is the next generation platform for BlackBerry smartphones and tablets.
 It combines the best of BlackBerry and the best of QNX and is designed from the ground up to enable the powerful real-time mobile experiences that distinguish BlackBerry products and services.